trilogy-group/cloudfixLinter-demo-cloudformation/README.md

  8. Save/Edit cloudformation template file to view recommendations

 Note: If you use the given template to deploy multiple stacks(in the same env -> Account+Region), recommendations from all the stacks will be linted along with the stack name for the recommendation

+### FAQ

+1. Not able to deploy the stack in aws account